embedded-dev-research/ITLabAI/README.md

    Once the project is successfully built, open it in your preferred code editor.\
    *Note: Make sure you have CMake installed to build the project.*
 # Test Process
+   This project contains tests to verify functionality.
+   To test the project, the Google Test Framework is used as a submodule of the project.
+   ### Google Test Framework

+   Google Test is a powerful framework for unit testing in C++.
+In this project, Google Test is a submodule.
+When building the project, you have already       updated it, and it is ready for use.
+   ### Running tests